Trading fees statistics

 What is the most expensive trading app for US stocks?

-With a flat fee of £7.99 plus a foreign exchange rate fee of 1.5%, Interactive Investor is the most expensive trading platform to use.
+With a flat fee of £7.99 plus a foreign exchange rate fee of 1.5%, Interactive Investor is the most expensive trading platform to use, as of June 2022.
 With £1,762 being the average amount per trade, Interactive Investor will take £34.43 for each trade, equalling £1,308 for a full year of trading.

 The cheapest trading platform is Degiro, with no flat fee and a foreign exchange rate fee of 0.10%, each trade of £1,762 will cost £1.76 in trading fees.
 This makes Interactive Investor almost 20 times more expensive than Degiro in trading fees for US-based stocks.